is Accessible Philosophy

-This page shares work and ideas for creating public philosophy for folks with developmental and cognitive disabilities.
-By no means are these suggestions meant to be ONLY for people with developmental and/or cognitive disabilities.
+This page shares work and ideas for creating inclusive philosophy curriculum and groups for adults with intellectual and developmental disabilities.
+By no means are these suggestions meant to be ONLY for people with IDD.

 I am extremely interested in collaborating and generating resources for this kind of work.
 It seems like we talk about doing philosophy with all kinds of people but those who might most like a chance to stretch their minds, explore cool new ideas, and talk about what matters are left out because it is assumed they “can’t do it.”
 This is completely false.
 We must create and practice public philosophy so that anyone who wants to participate is able to do so.